Marketing within SMBs is a tricky subject.

 ‘This sounds great in theory’, you might be thinking.
 ‘But can you point to a small businesses that has excelled at video marketing before?‘

 Here’s a fantastic example:

 Evoking true emotion from viewers is a challenge for medical organizations, especially in the US, where the price of health insurance is staggering.
-When medical entities try to woo prospects appealing to their emotions, it’s hard for many to not view these attempts as a somewhat cynical, exploitative approach.
+When medical entities try to woo prospects appealing to their emotions, it’s hard for many not to view these attempts as a somewhat cynical, exploitative approach.

 That’s what makes McGillian MDs video so unique.
-It showcases a real physician who manages relay a passionate, personal message without resorting to excessive shmaltz.
+It showcases a real physician who manages to relay a passionate, personal message without resorting to excessive shmaltz.
 The doctor shown throughout speaks in an eye-level, straight-to-the point manner.
 She explains how the clinic operates in a transparent, professional way, and that thanks to its size, patients will be given more personal treatment.

 There was no need to travel to a remote location to film; the clinic itself serves as a perfect, effective backdrop.

-The clinic get’s extra points for having the captions appear as a default feature.
+The clinic gets extra points for having the captions appear as a default feature.
 Given that the overwhelming majority of mobile videos are viewed with the audio muted, it would be a shame not to account for that.
 This is a great way of enabling the audience to connect with their message without having to hear the doctors speak.